wilfredor/spaceinvaders/README.md

 ## How to play

-You can either play online:
+You can either play online using your mouse or keyboard arrows:

   * http://wilfredor.github.io/spaceinvaders